Work email

 What is the procure-to-pay process?

-Key objectives of P2P:
+Key objectives of P2P

 • Make smarter business buying decisions: Data that you collect from each order helps you make strategic decisions for long-term growth.

-• Strengthen vendor relationships: More control of your operations makes you a more reliable partner for suppliers, which boosts vendor relationships
+• Strengthen vendor relationships: More control of your operations makes you a more reliable partner for suppliers, which boosts vendor relationships.

 You may also hear terms like source-to-pay (S2P) and order-to-cash (O2C) when discussing procurement process flow.
 P2P is a subset of the S2P process, which encompasses all activities in procurement, not just the acquisition of goods or services.
 O2C, on the other hand, involves the same workflow as P2P but from a supplier’s point of view.

-Why procure-to-pay is so important
+Why is procure-to-pay so important?

-1. Identify your needs and requirements
+1. Identify needs and approve requisitions

-3. Select suppliers
+2. Select suppliers

 Once a purchase requisition has the appropriate approvals, procurement teams can use it to find the right supplier.
 If your organization has pre-approved vendors or specific buying policies, your purchasing teams can work closely with these suppliers to acquire the desired goods and services.